surma/surma.dev/content/things/webgpu.md

   <figcaption>... now with bouncy walls and bouncy balls!</figcaption>
 </figure>

-I don’t want to shine too much light on the exact performance characteristics.
-I haven’t really optimized neither the physics algorithm nor my usage of WebGPU, but even this naïve implementation performs really well.
-On my M1 MacBook Air, I can go to around 2500 balls before we drop below 60fps.
-However, looking at a trace that’s because Canvas2D is taking too long to draw all the balls every frame.
+I don’t want to take any exact measurements of this experiment as I haven’t optimized the physics algorithm nor my usage of WebGPU.
+However, the fact that even this naïve implementation performs really well, on my M1 MacBook Air, is impressive to me.
+I can go to around 2500 balls before we drop below 60fps.
+However, looking at the trace, it’s clear that the jank comes from Canvas2D trying to draw the scene, not from the WebGPU calculations.

 <figure>
   <img loading="lazy" width=1024 height=625 src="./performance.avif">
   <figcaption>At 14000 balls, the raw GPU computation time reaches ~16ms on a M1 MBA.</figcaption>
 </figure>

-So disabled rendering and instead used [`performance.measure()`][measure] to see how many balls I can simulate before exhausting my frame budget of 16ms.
-It turns out, that happens at around 14000 balls on this machine.
-Something this unoptimized running this fast, really makes me drunk on power on how much computational power WebGPU gives me access to.
+To see how fast this really is, I disabled rendering and instead used [`performance.measure()`][measure] to see how many balls I can simulate before exhausting my frame budget of 16ms.
+This happens at around 14000 balls on my machine.
+Something this unoptimized running this fast really makes me drunk on power with how much computational power WebGPU gives me access to.

 ## Stability & Availability

-WebGPU has been worked on for a while and I think most browser vendors are eager to declare the API as stable.
+WebGPU has been worked on for a while and I think the standards group is eager to declare the API as stable.
 That being said, the API is only available in Chrome and Firefox behind a flag.
 I’m optimistic about Safari shipping this API but at the time of writing there’s nothing to see in Safari TP just yet.

 In terms of stability, some changes landed even while I was doing the research for this article.
-For example, attributes like `@stage(compute) @workgroup_size(64)` used to be `[[stage(compute), workgroup_size(64)]]` and they still are in Firefox. `passEncoder.end()` used to be `passEncoder.endPass()` and so on.
-There are also some things in the spec that haven’t been implemented in any browser yet like [shader constants][constants] or the API being enabled on mobile devices.
+For example, the syntax attributes like `@stage(compute) @workgroup_size(64)` was `[[stage(compute), workgroup_size(64)]]` and it still is in Firefox. `passEncoder.end()` used to be `passEncoder.endPass()` and so on.
+There are also some things in the spec that haven’t been implemented in any browser yet like [shader constants][constants] or the API being available on mobile devices.

-Basically what I am saying is: Expect some more breaking changes to land while the browser and standards folks are on the home stretch of this API’s journey to ✨stable✨.
+Basically what I am saying is: Expect some more breaking changes to happen while the browsers and standards folks are on the home stretch of this API’s journey to ✨stable✨.

 ## Conclusion

 Having a modern API to talk to GPUs on the web is going to be very interesting.
 After investing time to overcome the initial learning curve, I really feel empowered to run massively parallel workloads on the GPU using JavaScript.
-There is also [wgpu], which implements the WebGPU API in Rust, allowing you to use the API outside the browser (although they also support WebAssembly as a compile target).
-Fun fact: [Deno] already has support for WebGPU thanks to wgpu, allowing you to utilize your GPU.
+There is also [wgpu], which implements the WebGPU API in Rust, allowing you to use the API outside the browser. wgpu also support WebAssembly as a compile target, so you could run your WebGPU program natively outside the browser and inside the browser via WebAssembly.
+Fun fact: [Deno] is the first runtime also support WebGPU out of the box (thanks to wgpu).
 Exciting times.

 [inigo quilez]: https://twitter.com/iquilezles
 [shadertoy]: https://shadertoy.com